gohugoio/hugoDocs/content/en/templates/embedded.md

 ### Privacy {#privacy-disqus}

-Adjust the relevant privacy settings in your site configuration.
+Adjust the relevant privacy settings in your project configuration.

 {{< code-toggle config=privacy.disqus />}}